Ileana Mălăncioiu

 Ileana Mălăncioiu (born January 23, 1940) is a contemporary Romanian poet, essayist, journalist, dissident, and activist.
 She has been a corresponding member of the Romanian Academy since 2013.

 Early life and education

 Mălăncioiu was born in 1940 in the village of Godeni, in the commune of the same name.
 Of her birth, she later said, "I was the second daughter born to my parents, and I was not received with much joy.
 They had expected a boy."

-After graduating from the High School for Girls in Câmpulung in 1957, she originally trained as an accountant, then studied at the University of Bucharest's Faculty of Philosophy.
+After graduating from the Girls' High School in Câmpulung in 1957, she originally trained as an accountant, then studied at the University of Bucharest's Faculty of Philosophy.
 She graduated in 1968 with a thesis on Lucian Blaga, then went on to obtain a doctor of philosophy from the university in 1977, writing her doctoral thesis on "Tragic Guilt (Greek Tragedies, Shakespeare, Dostoevsky, Kafka)."

 Career

 Mălăncioiu began writing poetry, with her first published verse appearing in the magazine Luceafărul in 1965.
 She went on to publish over a dozen volumes of poetry, starting with Pasărea tăiată in 1967, and notably including Ardere de tot, Urcarea muntelui, Skärseldsberget, and the anthology Linia vieții.
 She is considered one of Romania's most important poets of the 1960s and '70s.
 Her work often centers on the trauma of history, while incorporating elements of Romanian rural life, folklore, religion, and literature.
 Mălăncioiu's poetry has been translated into English, including in the collections After the Raising of Lazarus (2005) and The Legend of the Walled-Up Wife (2012), both translated by Eiléan Ní Chuilleanáin.

 In 1980, she became the editor of the magazine Viața Românească, where she published such authors as Constantin Noica and Gabriel Liiceanu, among other members of the Păltiniș school.
 Before 1989 and the Romanian Revolution, she also worked for the public TV station Televiziunea Română, the magazine Argeș, and the animation studio Animafilm.
 She faced censorship throughout the communist period, resigning from Viața Românească on March 31, 1988, due to tightening censorship, including of Noica's writing.
 Her 1985 poetry collection Urcarea muntelui ("The Climbing of the Mountain") was republished in 1992 to reincorporate censored material.
 She is well known for her post-1989 political commentary, forceful in her criticism of both Romanian's former leaders and those who succeeded them.

 After 1989, she worked for the sociopolitical weekly Revista 22, as chief editor of the publishing house Litera, and for the literary magazine România Literară.
 She was awarded the Order of the Star of Romania, Commander rank, in 2000, for her artistic output and for her efforts to promote Romanian culture.
 In 2013, she was named as a corresponding member of the Romanian Academy.